 Rub a tiny amount of butter on your hands, and then rub your hands around the outside of the dough.
 Transfer to a clean bowl and cover.
 Let the dough rise for around one hour, or until it has at least doubled in size.

 Punch down the dough and roll it out to around ½ inch thickness (that’s 1.27cms for you Canucks).
 Using the rim of a glass, cut out dough circles, and transfer them to a parchment paper lined baking sheet.

 Once on the baking sheet, stamp out the inner circles using something smaller (I used the cap to my large bottle of vanilla).
 Cover the baking sheets with lightly greased plastic wrap.

 You have two options here: 1) Stick in the fridge overnight, and bake them in the morning.
 2) Allow the doughnuts to rise for 45 minutes and then bake.

 Remove the plastic wrap and bake in preheated oven at 350°F/177°C for around 8 minutes.
 They should stay mostly pale on top, don’t allow to get golden, and they should be just barely baked through.
 Overcooking ruins the texture, so be very careful with this step!
 Let cool before frosting.

 Blend the macadamia nuts in a food processor or high powered blender until smooth.

-Add the rest of the ingredients and pulse until you get a smooth frosting consistency.
+Add the rest of the ingredients (maple syrup, coconut oil, vanilla, salt) and pulse until you get a smooth frosting consistency.